Campus Facilities and Learning Resources

 STEM Counseling

-Meet with STEM Counselor Raquel Gutierrez, to help you better understand STEM degrees and what they offer, develop a student educational plan (SEP), and gain insight into the transfer process.
+Meet with STEM Counselor, Raquel Gutierrez, to help you better understand STEM degrees and what they offer, develop a student education plan (SEP), and gain insight into the transfer process.

 Schedule an Appointment

-You can schedule a 30-minute or 45-minute appointment with Raquel.
+You can schedule a 45-minute appointment with Raquel.

-You can drop in via Zoom, email, or in person.
+You can meet via Zoom, telephone, or in-person.

 STEM Center

-For current hours and additional information, visit the STEM website.
+For current hours and additional information, visit the STEM Center website.

 Student Email